 It will be much easier to find Mickey Mouse and his pals for photo opportunities once they move to the front of the park.
 In Toontown, guests had to travel through the Mouse’s house and into the Judge’s Tent, wait in line, and eventually find their way in a back room for a quick picture:

 Minnie Mouse’s House

-Minnie’s house has always been a favorite among children, largely due to her highly-interactive kitchen featuring popcorn popping and a cake magically rising in the oven.
+Minnie’s house has always been a favorite among children, largely due to her highly interactive kitchen featuring popcorn popping and a cake magically rising in the oven.

-Take walking tour of Minnie’s house in this video, with a closer look at these and other fun details:
+Take a walking tour of Minnie’s house in this video, with a closer look at these and other fun details: